OpenNebula/docs/source/management_and_operations/guest_os/windows_best_practice.rst

 Once the Virtual Machine has been instantiated, it should begin deploying.
 If it is not, ensure the scheduler requirements can be met and any hosts are the proper Pin Policy for their NUMA Configuration.

-Once the Virtual Machine is running, open up the SPICE viewer.
-If you are fast enough, you should see the prompt `Press any key to boot from CD or DVD...` upon which you should click into the SPICE viewer and press any key.
-If you do not see this and instead see a `Shell>` prompt, you should type `exit` and hit Enter.
+Once the Virtual Machine is running, open up the VNC viewer.
+If you are fast enough, you should see the prompt `Press any key to boot from CD or DVD...` upon which you should click into the VNC viewer and press any key.
+If you do not see this and instead see a `Shell>` prompt, you should click in and type `exit` then hit Enter.
 This will cause it to reboot, and then you can press a key to trigger booting to the ISO.

 It may take a few minutes for the ISO to load properly but you should eventually see the Windows Setup window.
 Specify the Language/Time Formats and the Keyboard format, then click Next to continue.
 Click "Install Now" and wait for Setup to start.